Public Access qualified

 Although the majority of Jonathan’s practice involves defending professionals facing misconduct proceedings brought by their regulator, he also represents professionals, sportspeople and others in the criminal courts where serious allegations amounting to criminal offences are made against them.
 Having spent his first few years in practice in the Magistrates’ and Crown Courts he has a substantial track record of defending clients charged with offences involving dishonesty, violence, drugs and sexual misconduct; regulatory offences; and the full range of motoring offences.
 He has also prosecuted for the CPS on the South Eastern Circuit, and has prosecuted regulatory offences on behalf of local authorities and probation matters on behalf of the Probation Service.
 In 2016 and 2017 he was also instructed in long-running bribery and corruption matters by the Serious Fraud Office.

-As a trainee barrister Jonathan assisted his supervisor Tim Boswell (now District Judge Boswell) and other members of chambers (including Nigel Daly (now HHJ Daly), Stephen Cadwaladr, Jane Brady and Trudi Yeatman) with the full range of criminal proceedings, including preliminary hearings, trials, sentencing hearings and appeals in the Magistrates’ Court, Crown Court and Court of Appeal; licensing proceedings (including in relation to private hire and firearms); Parole Board proceedings; and Service disciplinary proceedings.
+As a trainee barrister Jonathan assisted his supervisor Tim Boswell (now District Judge Boswell) and other members of chambers (including Nigel Daly (now HHJ Daly), David Swinnerton (now HHJ Swinnerton), Stephen Cadwaladr, Jane Brady and Trudi Yeatman) with the full range of criminal proceedings, including preliminary hearings, trials, sentencing hearings and appeals in the Magistrates’ Court, Crown Court and Court of Appeal; licensing proceedings (including in relation to private hire and firearms); Parole Board proceedings; and Service disciplinary proceedings.
 Before coming to the Bar he gained substantial experience of the Court Martial and of criminal-related public law matters (working with senior counsel including David Perry QC and Jonathan Glasson QC) during his previous career in central government.

 - General Civil